 “There are certain things you can learn in this business, and there are certain things you can’t learn.
 The comic instinct that she has is unerring.
 That’s her greatest asset,” he added.

 In addition to acting, Aniston has always been passionate about painting; one of her creations was even displayed in New York’s Metropolitan Museum of Art when she was 11.
 She bypassed college, against her father’s wishes, to pursue the bright lights of Hollywood.

-"It’s not the kind of business anybody would wish on their child," her father, John Aniston, told People Magazine in 1997.
+"It’s not the kind of business anybody would wish on their child," John told People Magazine in the 90s.
 "It’s fine if it goes the way it has gone for her, but if not, it can be devastating."

 In the late 80s and early 90s, the actress played a slew of small roles off-Broadway and films like “Ferris Bueller.”
 But her rise to stardom came in 1994 when she was cast as Rachel Green in “Friends.”
 For the next 10 television seasons, Aniston won audiences over as the spoiled but likeable New Yorker and love interest of Ross Gellar, played by David Schwimmer.
 In HBO’s “Friends” Reunion, for which she earned a reported $2.5 million, Aniston recently revealed that in the first season, she had a real life crush on Schwimmer.

 Off screen, Aniston’s tumultuous relationships have been hot in the tabloids, with marriages and divorces from Brad Pitt and Justin Theroux.
 For many years, she’s had an estranged relationship with her parents but has recently repaired ties with her military father, who turns 88 this summer.